PraveshKumar007/Angular_Documentation/ReadMe.md

 ```

 ## AngularJS Modules
-An AngularJS module is, by definition, a way to organize related components, directives, pipes, and services, allowing them to be combined with other modules to form applications.
+A way to organize related components, directives, pipes, and services, allowing them to be combined with other modules to form applications.

-For an easier understanding of AngularJS for beginners, an Angular application can be considered a puzzle where each piece (or each module) is needed to see the full picture.

 An AngularJS module can be created using the angular.module function.
 Once you have created an app you can add controllers, directives and pipelines to your application.
 For example, we can add a controller with the ng-controller directive: